mockk/mockk/README.md

 ### Spy

 Spies allow to mix mocks and real objects.
-You can either pass the object or allow framework to call default constructor.
+You can either pass the object or allow framework to call the default constructor.
 Note: the spy object is a copy of passed object.

 ```kotlin
 val car = spyk(Car())